MQ-FOAR705/Osmond-Chiu---Proof-of-Concept---Implementation/README.md

 # Requirements:

 This package can only be run on an Apple macOS.
 It cannot be used on Windows or Linux.
+Approximately 4GB of disk space will be required.

 To use these tools on another operating system, a virtual machine or the separate downloading of component tools will be required.

-Zotero may be downloaded from https://www.zotero.org/download/
+Zotero may be downloaded from https://www.zotero.org/download/.

 OpenSemantic Search can be downloaded from https://www.opensemanticsearch.org/download/